nguyenphuminh/catbrain/README.md

     // , {
     //     learningRate: 0.02, // Will use original learning rate if not provided
     //     decayRate: 0.9999, // Will use original decay rate if not provided
+    //     momentum: 0.1, // Will use original momentum if not provided
     //     // A function called before every iteration
     //     callback: (status) => {
     //         console.log(status.iteration)